sophia-jihye/hibernate/README.md

 		- Edit method named closeSessionFactory()
 	3. Call different sessionFactory in TestMain class
 		- You can open multiple SessionFactory
-		- To execute query, just send the sessionFactory as a parameter while calling the CRUD methods.
+		- Send the sessionFactory as the first parameter while calling the CRUD methods.